-Brighton’s innovative special education high school program is designed to address the special needs of students who would have difficulties meeting the demands of a typical high school program and social environment.
+Brighton’s innovative high school program is designed to address the special learning needs of students who would have difficulties meeting the demands of a typical high school program and social environment.
 Brighton offers a unique three-stream high school program for students with learning disabilities.
 Select courses from one stream, or customize a combination schedule of credit, pre-credit and alternative courses to suit your needs:

 Credit courses are designed for students who would benefit from the slower pace of extended “full year courses” rather than semester courses; or those who may want or need a reduced workload of secondary credits.